 A frantic call came from a distraught mother in Dallas, “My son Bill, and his wife Carla who live in Houston have an appointment with a lawyer and are going to file for a divorce on Friday.
-But, they promised to see a Christian marriage counselor if I could find one who could meet with them.
+But they promised to see a Christian marriage counselor if I could find one who could meet with them.
 My pastor knows you and has referred couples from our church to your ministry.
 Would you be able to meet with them?”

 My adrenaline kicked in because I knew that whoever came to that conclusion obviously did not understand the power of God.
 Then Bill gave me the best lead-in I’ve ever had when he asked, “So based on your professional opinion, what do you think of that advice?”

-“No, “I explained, God wants you to be happy together, but it will never come by failing to follow His plan and precepts.
-Since God is the author of marriage, he intended it to be loving, intimate and fulfilling and He wants that for you more than you could ever know.”
+“No, “I explained, God wants you to be happy together, but it will never come by failing to follow his plan and precepts.
+Since God is the author of marriage, he intended it to be loving, intimate and fulfilling.
+In addition, He wants that for you more than you could ever know.”